Archive The Best Wi-Fi Routers You Can Buy for Parental Controls

 Best for Small Houses: Eero Pro

 Eero uses mesh technology and has different routers to provide their service.
-You can purchase their Pro router as a pack with multiple Wi-Fi extenders.
-These extenders give more Wi-Fi points in your house.
+You can purchase their Pro router as a pack with multiple WiFi extenders.
+These extenders give more WiFi points in your house.
 With this router, you can buy a monthly or annual subscription called Eero Plus for parental control features.
 Each of their extenders (beacons) offers 93 to 139 m2 of coverage.

 Best for Basics: Netgear Nighthawk R7000

-This router is suitable for smaller homes since it doesn’t have the coverage of a mesh network.
+This router is suitable for smaller homes since it doesn’t have the coverage of a mesh system.
 It has all the basic parental control features, with smaller coverage.
 The Netgear Nighthawk R7000 has an OpenVPN Server built in.
 The parental controls that this router provides, are some of the most advanced features available on current routers.

 black router with three antennas